LucDachary/akeneo-secret-santa/README.md

 ## 2/3 Secure Single Beneficiary Participants
 Then, due to either the size of the participants list or the number of exclusions in the blacklist, some participants can only give a gift to __a single beneficiary__.
-We “secure” these participants by removing their single beneficiary from all other participant options.
+We “secure” these participants by removing their single beneficiary from all other participants' options.

-## 3/3 Run a Backtrack algorithm
+## 3/3 Run a Backtrack Algorithm
 Finally we run a _backtracking algorithm_ to find a suitable path through all the participants.

 # Development Considerations